Walk #137: Market Harborough to Northampton

 Continue along the Way southwards until you come to the next tunnel at Kelmarsh.
 Again carefully pass through this tunnel and emerge into a deep cutting.
 Pass through this cutting and then pass under the A14 by a concrete culvert.
 Continue southwards for a few miles and carefully cross the A508 road at Lamport crossing.
 Head south past Hanging Houghton and Brixworth to the outskirts of Chapel Brampton, where you will meet the mile-long Northanpton and Lamport Railway.
 The path skirts the railway southwards until it meets the A5199 road.
 Carefully cross the road and follow the cycle path (which is no longer path of the Brampton Valley Way), again in a southerly direction.

 Now comes the only slightly difficult section of the walk.
-When the path starts to approach the working railway line beside some housing, and just beyond a railway viaduct over a river, turn left along a path that leads across fields beside the housing estate.
+When the path starts to approach the working railway line beside some housing, and just beyond a railway viaduct over a river, turn left along a path that leads across fields, with the housing estate off to the left.
 The path ends at Vicarage Lane, which you join and head down towards the St John the Baptist Church in Kingsthorpe.
 Pass the church and turn right up a slight hill up Kingswell Road and when this ends turn left for a short distance down Mill Lane.

 At a T-junction turn right down Kingsthorpe Road, the A508 once again.
 Follow it southwards as it heads down a hill and becomes a dual carriageway called Barrack Road, and then uphill once more.
 At the top of the hill it ends in a big junction.
 Cross over and follow the minor road which leads off slightly to the left.
 This road leads down to the Greyfriars Bus Station and shopping centre, from where a bus can be caught to take you back to Market Harborough.